-Dave D. Lauriski, CEO of Safety Solutions International, Inc., is a 45-year veteran of the mining industry and served as the seventh Assistant Secretary of Labor for the US Mine Safety and Health Administration (MSHA), during whose tenure the US mining industry experienced its safest performance.
+Dave Lauriski is CEO of Safety Solutions International, Inc. and a 45-year veteran of the mining industry.
+He served as the seventh Assistant Secretary of Labor for the US Mine Safety and Health Administration (MSHA), a time period during which the US mining industry experienced its safest performance record to date.

-He is recognized throughout the world for his expertise in safety and health systems management.
-Mr. Lauriski and SSI’s international experience includes work across six continents and thirty countries, including Canada, Mexico, Peru, Spain, Indonesia, China, Poland, Ukraine, the United Kingdom, the Netherlands, Finland, the Democratic Republic of the Congo, Chile, India, Namibia, Nicaragua, and Australia.
+Mr. Lauriski is recognized throughout the world for his expertise in safety and health systems management.
+Together with SSI, his experience includes work across six continents and thirty countries.
 Mr. Lauriski also served as the U.S. employer representative to the International Labor Organization for the development of worldwide mine health and safety standards.

-Tim Hobbs is founder and CEO of Data Connect Corporation, which specializes in data management and automation and document management solutions.
-Mr. Hobbs’ focus is to lead companies and organizations to improved lifestyles, relationships, and growth.
-He is always working on innovative and collaborative ventures to achieve the best customer, employee, and vendor experiences.
+Tim Hobbs is the founder and CEO of Data Connect Corporation, which specializes in data management and automation, and document management solutions.
+Mr. Hobbs’s focus is innovative and collaborative ventures to optimize customer, employee, and vendor experiences.

 Mr. Hobbs holds a Bachelor of Science in Physics and Nuclear Engineering from the Colorado School of Mines.
 Mr. Hobbs’ entrepreneurial spirit, expertise in information technology, strategic insight, and operational acumen has earned him a strong reputation among his colleagues and customers.

-Henry Bowles is Board Member of Predictive Safety and the Founder and Chief Executive Officer of Bowles-Langley Technology, a company that develops and markets systems for testing human brain performance.
-Henry co-developed the Impairment Test that has been licensed by Predictive Safety to be used in its fatigue risk management platform and its alertness test.
+Henry Bowles is the Founder and Chief Executive Officer of Bowles-Langley Technology, and a current Board Member for Predictive Safety.
+Mr. Bowles co-developed the Impairment Test that is now owned by Predictive Safety and used in its fatigue risk management platform and its alertness testing software.